rikkijprince/rikkijprince.github.io/zanzibar.md

   <a href="https://www.amazon.com/-/es/Rikki-J-Prince/dp/B0FB9QK8JZ/?tag=grhamazon02-21" target="_blank" rel="nofollow sponsored noopener noreferrer">Buy on Amazon</a>
 </div>

----

 ## Coming in 2026

-- *The Room Between Two Heartbeats*
+- *The Space Between Two Heartbeats*
 <img src="/assets/images/zanzibar/L'espace entre deux battements de coeur.png" alt="L'espace entre deux battements de coeur" style="max-width:50%; height: auto; border-radius: 8px;" loading="lazy">
   *Zanzibar Romantasy #2*
   A quiet, introspective story about Claire, a woman in Berlin learning to forgive herself and rediscover presence through a gentle, undefined connection with Luc after past wounds involving lost love and silence.
 Told in lyrical, sensory prose across four movements—Wounding, Yearning, Realization, and Becoming—it unfolds like a piece of music, guided more by emotion than plot.
 It is meditative and tender, leaving the reader with a sense of quiet awakening and the courage to be seen again.